EnigmaCurry/rust-axum-template/README.md

 ## Render the template

-After cloning the repository to your workstation, you must initialize
+After cloning the repository to your workstation, you must initialize it.
+Set the `GIT_USERNAME` environment variable as your GitHub username/organization and then run `setup.sh`:
- it:

 ```
 ./setup.sh
 ```

+Follow the interactive prompts to enter the following information:

+ * `GIT_FORGE` - enter your Git host's domain name (e.g.,
+   `github.com`).
+ * `APP` - enter your new application's name.
+Use alphanumeric characters with dashes.
+No spaces.
+ * `GIT_USERNAME` - enter the Git forge username or the organization name that should host this repository.

 This will render the template files into the project root and then self-destruct this README.md and the template.

-It will also build and run the initial tests.
-Importantly, this will also create the Cargo.lock file for the first time.
+Cargo will build and run the initial tests.

 ## Commit the initial app source files

-Once you've verified that the tests ran correctly, you can add all of the files the template generated, as well as the `Cargo.lock` file, into the git repository.
+Once you've verified that the tests ran correctly, you can add all of the files that the template generated, as well as the `Cargo.lock` file, into the git repository.
 Commit and push your changes:

 ```
 ## For example: